hzeller/augenmass/README.md

    * Double-click on a number to enter some value.
 The other lines are automatically re-calculated according to that factor.
    * If you start the line exactly where another one stopped, the angle between the lines is indicated.
-The loupe functionality will help you find the overlaps
+The loupe functionality will help you match the points.
      ![Triangles...][angle-image]
    * You can download the result as transparent overlay PNG image.